New York State Agricultural Experiment Station: Research and publications

 Cornell's School of Integrative Plant Science contains the only horticulture program offered in any Ivy League school.

+Uihlein Maple Research Forest, located in Lake Placid, New York, is operated by Cornell University as a part of its maple and forest research initiatives.
+The field station is primarily dedicated to research on sugar maple physiology, climate change, and sustainable forestry.
+Studies conducted at Uihlein contribute to statewide efforts to improve maple syrup production and sustainability practices, further informing policy recommendations for New York's agricultural sector.
+Findings from the forest's work on freeze-thaw cycle sensitivity, forest health monitoring, and tapping guidelines have been incorporated into training programs and "best-practice" recommendations for maple producers across.
+Thus, the facility not only serves as a leading environmental research center, but additionally as a connection between researchers at Cornell and New York policymakers, foresters, and farmers.

 Operations

 Prior to the early 2000s, most of the money for agricultural research at the Station was provided by state and federal governments.
 The Station's 2007-2008 total budget was approximately $25.1 million; $11.8 million funded through the State University of New York base budget, $6.4 million from Cornell general purpose funds, $5.5 million in grants and contracts, and $1.1 million in Federal appropriations.
 As the station's research program has matured and expanded, the financial support base has been increasingly augmented by funds from foundations, industry, grower and food processor organizations, and by individuals.